-Action Level Real-Time DEVS Modeling: Methods for hard real-time specification of parallel DEVS models.
+Action Level Real-Time (ALRT) DEVS Modeling: Methods for hard real-time specification of parallel DEVS models.
 The objective is to provide “resource-aware” simulation execution.

 Visual and Persistence Modeling of Parallel Atomic Models in CoSMoS: Support visually specifying meta-level behaviors of atomic model operations.
 They must conform to the abstract DEVS model specification and can also be stored in relational databases.